aws-samples/msk-powered-financial-data-feed/README.md

 •   Create an EC2 key pair named *my-ec2-keypair* in this producer account.
 If you already have an EC2 key pair, you can skip this step

-•	Sign up for a free Basic account at [Alpaca](https://alpaca.markets/data) to get your Alpaca API key and secret key.
+•	Follow the instructions at [ALPACA_README](ALPACA_README.md) to sign up for a free Basic account at [Alpaca](https://alpaca.markets/data).
 Alpaca will provide the real time stock quotes for our input data feed.

 •	Install the AWS Command Line Interface (AWS CLI) on your local development machine and create a profile for the admin user as described at [Set Up the AWS CLI](https://docs.aws.amazon.com/streams/latest/dev/setup-awscli.html).